 Employers must register their workers for the scheme and each quarter – in January, April, July and October – lodge a quarterly return to the Authority.

 - all workers who have worked for the business during that quarter

 - the pay they received during the quarter.

 The Quarterly Return calculates the contribution to be made by the employer and is based on each worker's ordinary pay multiplied by the levy for their industry.

 The contributions made to the Authority by employers are then invested by the Authority and will be used to pay workers when they make a claim for their long service.

-The Authority will be hosting a series of information sessions for employers throughout July, August and September across Victoria to provide detailed information about the Portable Long Service Benefits Scheme, registration and reporting requirements, and to answer any questions you may have.
+The Authority will be hosting a series of information sessions for employers throughout July, August and September across Victoria to provide detailed information about the Portable Long Service Benefits Scheme, registration and reporting requirements, and to answer questions.

-Find out more about the Portable Long Service Leave Scheme on the Authority’s website.
+Find out more about the Portable Long Service Leave Scheme.